MightySignal/slacktivity/README.md

 # Slacktivity

 Do you want to know **right away** when your users do something **really important**?
 Slacktivity is a lightweight analytics library that allows you to send crucial user activity directly to your team's Slack.
-It's especially great for startups to know exactly what their early users are doing.
+It's especially great for early-stage startups to know exactly what their early users are doing.

 ![demo]()